veo-labs/openveo-portal/docs/advanced-configuration.md

     "filterTTL": 600, // Time (in seconds) to keep the list of categories and custom properties' values in cache "videoTTL": 60 // Time (in seconds) to keep information about a video in cache },
-  "useDialog": true // Set if UI open videos in a dialog popin, if false user will open video by navigate to URL }
+  "useDialog": true // true to open videos in a dialog, false to open videos in a new page }
 ```